Walmart Inc Annual Shareholders Meeting Transcript

 Gregory Boyd Penner - Walmart Inc. - Chairman

 Thank you, and good morning, everyone.
-It's my honor as Chair of the Walmart Board of Directors to welcome you and formally open our 50th Annual Shareholders' Meeting.
-Although a virtual meeting isn't how we envisioned holding our 50th shareholders' meeting, I'm proud of who we are and what we've accomplished as a company over the past 50 years.
+We appreciate you joining today's meeting, which is our second virtual shareholders' meeting.
+I'm Greg Penner.
+It's my honor as Chair of the Walmart Board of Directors to welcome you and formally open our 51st Annual Shareholders' Meeting.

-Obviously, we're meeting under extraordinary circumstances.
-There is the pandemic, which we have been responding and adapting to for the past months.
-But also, we're meeting under the
+The last 18 months have been unprecedented, and it's been amazing to see our people not miss a beat in serving our customers and communities.
+I am so proud of what they all have accomplished throughout this incredibly challenging time.

+I also want to recognize and thank Doug and his leadership team.
+They rose to the challenge and led this business thr

 Hello, and welcome to the Annual Shareholders' Meeting of Walmart Inc. Please note that the meeting is being recorded.
 (Operator Instructions)